Measurement, self-similarity, and TNT equivalence of blasts from exploding wires: Conclusions

 Finally, we studied the equivalence of blasts from aluminum wires to those from conventional explosives, such as TNT.
 We calculated the TNT equivalence factors and established a direct correspondence between the stored energy and the equivalent mass of TNT.
 These factors were found to be strongly dependent on the particular approach used to evaluate them, namely relying on the overpressure peak or the scaled positive impulse, as well as the stand-off distance.
 This finding indicates that single, constant equivalence factors may be inappropriate.

-The novel experimental setup and the detailed characterization of the blasts from exploding wires open new perspectives in the study of reduced-scale explosions and the fast structural dynamics due to blast loads, with reduced costs, increased safety, and repeatability of tests.
-As a result, this work lays foundations for broader investigations.
+The novel experimental setup and the detailed characterization of the blasts from exploding wires open new perspectives in the study of reduced-scale explosions and of the fast, structural dynamics due to blast loads, with reduced costs, increased safety, and repeatability of tests.
+As a result, this work lays foundations for broader investigations in engineering structures.

-\subsection{Declaration of competing interest}
+\subsubsection{Declaration of competing interest}

 The authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper.